neillturner/puppet-pm2/README.md

      nodejs::make_install:     true
      nodejs::create_symlinks:  false

- Also you need to set the path in factor befor running this as willdurand/nodejs relies on the $::path variable
+ Also you need to set the path in factor before running this as willdurand/nodejs relies on the $::path variable

      set path to '/usr/local/node/node-default/bin:/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin'